-Our research team is interested in airway inflammation and its role in lung carcinogenesis.
-Tumor-induced inflammation is now a cancer hallmark, and it is considered an enabling characteristic due to its contributions to the acquisition of core hallmark capabilities.
+Our research team is interested in airway inflammation and its role in airway epithelial carcinogenesis.
+Tumor-promoting inflammation is a cancer hallmark, and it is considered an enabling characteristic due to its contributions to the acquisition of core hallmark capabilities.
 It is known that mutant epithelial cells begin to edit the tumor microenvironment as soon as they transform.
 Tumor cells produce various cytokines and chemokines that attract leukocytes.
-Leukocytes can amplify parenchymal innate immune responses, and have been shown to contribute to tumor promotion (intrinsic inflammation) but the exact mechanisms involved in this immuno-editing process from escaping the immunosurveillance to tumor progression still not well understood.
+Leukocytes can amplify epithelial innate immune responses and have been shown to contribute to tumor promotion (intrinsic inflammation) but the exact mechanisms involved in this immuno-editing process from escaping the immunosurveillance to tumor progression still not well understood.

 On the other hand, many environmental causes and risk factors for cancer are associated with chronic inflammation.
 According to epidemiological studies, up to 20% of cancers are linked to chronic infections and inflammation.
 Cigarette smoking is the principal cause of lung carcinogenesis.
-However, several studies have found that smokers with chronic obstructive pulmonary disease (COPD), an inflammatory disease of the lung, have an increased risk of lung cancer compared to smokers without COPD.
-Histopathologic studies have clearly demonstrated lung inflammation in COPD.
-Importantly, among smokers with COPD, even following withdrawal of cigarette smoke, inflammation persists and lung function continues to deteriorate as does the increased risk of lung cancer.
-These facts suggest a link between airway inflammation due to COPD and lung cancer, and suggest that just as inflammation in the colon due to ulcerative colitis leads to colon cancer, so inflammation in the lung due to COPD may also impact the risk of lung cancer.
-This is being studied and mechanistically dissected in our laboratory.
+However, several studies have found that smokers with chronic obstructive pulmonary disease (COPD), an inflammatory disease of the lung, have an increased risk of lung cancer compared to smokers with comparable cigarette exposure but without COPD.
+Importantly, among smokers with COPD, even following smoke cessation, inflammation persists as does the increased risk of lung cancer.
+This suggests a strong link between COPD-related airway inflammation (extrinsic inflammation) and lung cancer independent of smoking.